AkshayKumarSrivastava/TicTacToe/README.md

 # TicTacToe
-a simple program that has 2 players playing ticktacktoe with each other the program is written in c language.
+a simple program that has 2 players playing tick-tac-toe with each other the program is written in c language.